 In an effort to halt the flow of weapons, fighters, refugees and journalists in and out of Idlib, the Syrian army has taken to laying land mines along the border with Turkey, a move which has unsurprisingly been condemned by Human Rights organisations.

 This tactic is characteristically callous of the regime, as the majority of the victims are innocent refugees fleeing the violence they're faced with, and these mines will be there for decades, posing an extreme risk for generations to come.

 Early on Monday, President Assad woke to the sound of heavy gunfire in Damascus as fighting raged between army defectors and regime forces in the district of Mazzeh.
 This district has seen anti-government demonstrations in the past, and Reuters reports that early on Monday morning, 18 regime soldiers were wounded after three hours of gun battles with defectors, using RPGs and machine guns.

 "These clashes were the most violent and the closest to the security force headquarters in Damascus since the outbreak of the Syrian revolution," said Rami Abdulrahman, who runs the British-based Syrian Observatory for Human Rights.
-Battles this close to the center of the city will trouble the regime deeply, and don't help the rumors that it doesn't fully control its capital.
+Battles this close to the centre of the city will trouble the regime deeply, and don't help the rumours that it doesn't fully control its capital.
 For updates on the situation in Damascus, click here.